crazyvillage/mason/README.md

 # mason
-A web platform for board games
+The web platform for building store fronts